pshort05/OpenRouter-Interface/docs/QUICK-START.md

 Done!
 The web interface will start automatically and show you the access URLs.

+**🌐 Network Access**: The web interface is accessible from any device on your local network - phones, tablets, other computers.
+Just use the network IP address shown when starting the server.

+**📱 Mobile Friendly**: The web interface works great on mobile devices for on-the-go AI processing.

 ### Alternative Installation Methods

 If you prefer manual control: